The Maximum How Many Days to Confirm Pregnancy: Your Essential Guide

 If you suspect you are pregnant, retest a few days after a missed period or see your doctor for a blood test.

-Yes, a blood test can detect pregnancy as early as 6–8 days after ovulation.
+Yes, a blood test can detect your pregnancy status through a blood sample as early as 6–8 days after ovulation.